 In all four waves there were higher numbers of admissions in the public sector.
-Following an increase in admissions in both sectors since week 47, there has been decreased admissions since last week (Figure 31).
-Weekly admissions in the fourth wave were lower than the weekly numbers of admissions at the peak of the second and third waves in both sectors.
+Following an increase in admissions in both sectors since week 47, there has been decreased admissions since week 51 (Figure 31).
+Weekly admissions at the peak of the fourth wave were lower than the weekly numbers of admissions at the peak of the second and third waves in both sectors.